adlnet/xAPI-Spec/xAPI.md

 Specifically, the Experience API provides:

-* The structure and definition of Statement, State, learner, Activity and Objects, which are the means by which experiences are conveyed by a Activity Provider.
+* The structure and definition of Statement, State, Learner, Activity and Objects, which are the means by which experiences are conveyed by a Activity Provider.

 * Data Transfer methods for the storage and retrieval (but not validation) of